postmanlabs/labs-docs/v6/settings/settings.md

 * **Send anonymous usage data to Postman**
 Option to disable anonymous usage data, that we at Postman use to make Postman a better product.

+* **Max response size**
+Option to limit the size of response (in Megabytes) that is received by postman from a server.
+Without setting a limit, postman app will give an error stating that the received response is large if it exceeds the default value of 50 MB.
+Note that setting this to a very large value to receive huge response might take postman a while.

 ### Theme

 Postman comes in two themes - light and dark.
 Choose the one that you're more comfortable working with.